 Camp Williams History

 Williams Scout Reservation or more commonly called Camp Williams is also known as Camp Saline, it's former name, by the older veterans of the old Great Salt Plains Council.
 The camp was renamed Camp Williams in 1970 after the late Dr. C. E. Williams, a Physician and long time Scouter from Woodward who became a major supporter for Scouting.
-In 1972 Dr. Williams was principal donor for a new swimming pool at the camp which is still in use today.
+In 1972 Dr. Williams was principal donor for a new swimming pool at the camp.
 Dr. Williams passed away in November 1972 and is buried in Elmwood Cemetery in Woodward.